anjanatiha/COVID-19/README.md

-# Analysis on 2019 Novel Coronavirus COVID-19 (2019-nCoV) Data Repository by Johns Hopkins CSSE
+# Analysis on 2019 Novel Coronavirus COVID-19 (2019-nCoV) Data
 This is the analysis of data collected from the Johns Hopkins University Center.

 ### To see analysis follow the following links:<br>